runemadsen/programming-design-systems-projects/README.md

 ## Adding your own projects

-Simply make a copy of the `empty-project` folder and rename it.
+Simply make a copy of the `first-assignment` folder and rename it.
 Now start coding!